anibalmoralesamsteins/berries-flask-app/README.md

      ```bash
     POKE_API_URL='https://pokeapi.co/api/v2'
     RESPONSE_CONTENT_TYPE='application/json'
+    FETCH_MODE='concurrent'  # Set to 'sequential' for sequential fetching
      ```
 4. **Run the Docker container: Once the image is built, you can run the application in a container with the following command**: